The obligation to notify claims AND potential claims (circumstances) can be quite demanding.

 - Things you must not do without your insurers permission

 - Is it a claim or a 'circumstance?

 - 'Likely' or 'may' give rise to a claim - what's the difference?

 - Prevention is better than a cure

-You should notify us immediately you become aware of a claim or a circumstance which may give rise to a claim.
-Notification must be made irrespective of your views on liability or on the amount involved.
+You should notify us immediately if you become aware of a claim or a circumstance which may give rise to a claim.
+Notification must be made irrespective of your views on liability or the amount involved.

 We have a wealth of experience in dealing with these matters, so if you have any doubts as to whether something should be notified, please contact us immediately.